 The paper mills are the Group's biggest consumers of water.
-In 2019, they collectively accounted for 98% of total surface water and groundwater consumption, including drinking water.
-However, a significant proportion of extracted water is returned to the natural environment after treatment.
+In 2020, they collectively accounted for 98% of total surface water and groundwater consumption, including drinking water.
+However, the vast majority of extracted water is returned to the natural environment after treatment.